Seville foodie guide: where locals eat and drink

 Dating from 1929, this neo-Mudéjar-style building is Seville’s grandest hotel.
 Its restored art deco American Bar is the perfect backdrop for a sophisticated sip before dinner; try a Mimosa - a blend of champagne and orange blossom.

 Seville’s historic centre is dotted with architectural treasures but the Unesco World Heritage-listed CATHEDRAL is the real showstopper.
 It was built on the site of an earlier mosque and its iconic bell tower, the Giralda, is one of its predecessor’s only remnants.
-Around the corner, the stunning former Royal Palace, the ALCAZAR, spans Islamic, Renaissance and Baroque periods through its dazzling azulejo-tiled interior and fabulous gardens fragrant with jasmine and orange blossom.
+Around the corner, the stunning Royal Palace, the ALCAZAR, spans Islamic, Renaissance and Baroque periods through its dazzling azulejo-tiled interior and fabulous gardens fragrant with jasmine and orange blossom.

 Stroll down towards the riverbank to the majestic ochre and white PLAZA DE TOROS DE LA MAESTRANZA or bullring, the setting for Bizet’s opera, Carmen.
 Afterwards head to Calle Sierpes, the city’s main shopping thoroughfare, where the shops reopen in the late afternoon.